johnwhite95/SanskritTools/README.md

 # SanskritTools
 ## Overview
 A toolkit for the Sanskrit language.
-Currently supports noun declension and transliteration from Devanagari to Latin alphabet.
+Currently supports noun declension, verb conjugation, and transliteration from Devanagari to Latin alphabet.

 ## A few examples